 No symptom you're experiencing is unimportant.
-If you feel your symptoms have gotten worse over time, be sure to contact your doctor.
+If you feel your symptoms have gotten worse over time, be sure to contact your healthcare provider.
 Symptom progression is a hallmark of Pompe disease.
 For more information on the signs and symptoms of infantile-onset (IOPD) Pompe disease, visit Signs & Symptoms: IOPD.
 [LINK TO: 1.1.1 Signs and Symptoms: IOPD] For more information on the signs and symptoms of late-onset (LOPD) Pompe disease, visit Signs & Symptoms: LOPD [LINK TO: 1.2.1 Signs and Symptoms: LOPD].

 Although physical changes may seem unrelated, Pompe disease presents itself in many ways.
 To learn more about the diagnosis of infantile-onset Pompe disease, visit Diagnostic Journey: IOPD [LINK TO: 1.1.2 Diagnostic Journey: IOPD].
 To learn more about the diagnosis of late-onset Pompe disease, visit Diagnostic Journey: LOPD [LINK TO: 1.2.2 Diagnostic Journey: LOPD].
-Be sure to speak with your doctor and share the symptoms you have been experiencing.
+Be sure to speak with your healthcare provider and share the symptoms you have been experiencing.

-There are several different tests that your doctor may use to narrow down the possible causes of your symptoms—from muscle strength, movement, and breathing tests to a specific, blood-based assay or genetic testing.
+There are several different tests that your healthcare provider may use to narrow down the possible causes of your symptoms—from muscle strength, movement, and breathing tests to a specific, blood-based assay or genetic testing.
 Your doctor will determine which test is best for you.
 For more information on testing options for infantile-onset Pompe disease, visit Testing Options: IOPD [Link to: 1.1.3 Testing Options: IOPD].
 For more information on testing options for late-onset Pompe disease, visit Testing Options: LOPD./P>